Request for Proposals

 Funds may be used for salary/stipend and fringe of personnel (including PI, students, post-docs, project managers, technicians, participant compensation, etc.), tuition remission, equipment, travel, and/or consumables.
 Funding of collaborators outside of Duke will not be allowed.

-• Justification of why this project is a departure from the faculty member’s current research.
+• how this project is a departure from the faculty member’s current research;

-• Justification of why this project would be difficult to fund from other sources.
+• why this project would be difficult to fund from other sources; and

-• A short CV or biosketch of up to five (5) pages – should clearly include the date of the first tenure track faculty appointment and include all current sources of research/scholarship support.
+A short CV/ Biosketch of up to five (5) pages – should clearly include the date of the first tenure track faculty appointment and include all current sources of research/scholarship support.

 Review Criteria

-• Responsiveness to the RFA (ineligible applications will be returned unreviewed).
+• Responsiveness to the RFA.
 The proposal should represent a new direction or new project for the faculty member.

 • Creativity of the proposal.